AIGAdc/dcdesignweek.org/about.markdown

 hyperlocal-imageAlt: "Provide Image Alt"

 sponsors-header: "Sponsors and Partners"
-sponsors-body: "DC Design Week wouldn’t be the same without you.
-Thank you for your support."
+sponsors-body: "DC Design Week is 100% volunteer-run, and it wouldn’t be the same without our partners and sponsors.
+We’re looking for sponsors who can help ensure every event is as accessible and inclusive as possible.
+If you’re interested in partnering with DC Design Week this year, let us know."
 show-sponsors-image: false
 sponsors-image: "https://www.pcgamesn.com/wp-content/uploads/2019/02/Overwatch-Baptiste-Abilities.jpg"
 sponsors-imageAlt: "Provide Image Alt"